 The best hike near Tirana is hands-down Maja e Tujanit which is located near the Dajti Ekspress.
 For me, Tujanit personally ranks as the best hike near Tirana for a few reasons: it’s accessible, it’s not overly challenging, it receives low traffic, AND you can attempt this one even in the sweltering Albanian heat!

 This was my first ever hike in the Balkans and it only left me wanting more.
-The views from Maja e Tujanit blow away the views you get from the Dajti Ekspress (the cable car in Tirana) and gives you a deeper look into the wild and lesser explored Dajti National Park.
+The views from Maja e Tujanit blow away the views you get from the Dajti Ekspres (the cable car in Tirana) and gives you a deeper look into the wild and lesser explored Dajti National Park.

 You’ll quickly discover that hiking is not a popular activity amongst local Albanians.
 At first I found this strange, however after spending a few weeks in the intense Balkan heat I quickly realized that it’s not popular because it’d be borderline deadly in the 35 degree heat Albania sees in the summer.
-In saying this, no locals or even employees at the Dajti Ekspress will know about this hike.
+In saying this, no locals or even employees at the Dajti Eksprss will know about this hike.
 So listen up and take notes!

 - Where to stay in Tirana